bmlt-enabled/bread/readme.txt

 - Read here for more information: https://github.com/bmlt-enabled/bread/blob/unstable/contribute.md

 == Changelog ==
+= 2.6.0 =
+* Added ability to read meeting timezones, and print the meeting list for a target timezone

 = 2.5.9 =
 * Using json endpoint for version checking.